alkabbany/fateen-higher-ed-prompt-repo/index.md

-# University Prompt Repository
+# Fateen: The HigherEd Prompt Repo

+Fateen is a University Prompt Repository – A structured, moderated collection of AI prompts for faculty members and researchers across various faculties/schools/colleges and departments.
+This repository enables faculty to share, review, and refine AI-generated prompts for teaching, research, and academic productivity.

-Welcome to the faculty prompt repository.
-Browse department-specific prompts below:
+Please, browse department-specific prompts below:

 ## 🏗️ Architectural Engineering
 [View Prompts](prompts/engineering-architectural.md)